 Something else to consider is that when you start selling online you’re not only creating a new sales channel, you’re also creating a mine of data.
 So if after rolling out net terms you see a lift in both conversions and average order size—you can leverage this offering across sales and marketing.
 Website banners and ads around available credit options at checkout can not only be a lever for growth, they can be a great way to encourage more buyers to complete their purchase.

-Balance helps Magento merchants enhance the payment journey
+Magento for B2B payments: How Balance helps enhance the payment journey

 With today’s digital expectations, merchants need to enable the ease and one-click nature of ecommerce, which has yet to be the standard in B2B.
 If businesses can digitally provide that preference, they have a lot to gain.
 For starters, they can enable self-service purchasing without losing important functionality intrinsic to B2B buying.